Bellesghan History, Family Crest & Coats of Arms

 Early History of the Bellesghan family

 This web page shows only a small excerpt of our Bellesghan research.
-Another 593 words (42 lines of text) covering the years 1086, 1273, 1500, 1661, 1750, 1750, 1829, 1752 and 1827 are included under the topic Early Bellesghan History in all our PDF Extended History products and printed products wherever possible.
+Another 297 words (21 lines of text) covering the years 1086, 1273, 1500, 1661, 1750, 1508, 1537, 1537 and 1583 are included under the topic Early Bellesghan History in all our PDF Extended History products and printed products wherever possible.

 Bellesghan Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bellesghan include Belsham, Bellsham, Belshem, Belchamp, Bellchamp, Belesham and many more.

 Early Notables of the Bellesghan family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Bellesghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Bellesghan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bellesghan family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Belchem, who came to Barbados in 1679; John Belcham, who came to Barbados in 1679; Jame Bellsham, who arrived in Ontario in 1871; and P. S. Belcham, who settled in St. John, N.B. in 1907..